The Etiquette of the Sick and the Obligation of Repentance Before Death According to Asna al-Matalib

 Ghusl Janazah essentials: a water pitcher, a wooden bowl of fresh Sidr leaves, and camphor crystals on a sunlit wooden table.

-When preparing the equipment for washing the deceased (janazah), families or officers often feel confused.
-Some boil water until it boils, some are busy looking for bidara leaves, and some wonder: “Should the water actually be warm or cold?”
-This question is not merely a technical matter.
-In Islam, the treatment of a deceased body … Read more
+When preparing the equipment for bathing the deceased according to fiqh, families and caretakers frequently experience confusion.
+Some boil water until it is scalding, others frantically search for sidr (lote tree leaves), while many simply wonder: “Should the water be warm or cold?”
+This question transcends a mere technicality.
+In Islam, the treatment of the … Read more